Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-Paragon offers retro-inspired fish surfboards in three sizes, from 5′10″ to 6′5″, making them suitable for both adult and teen surfers.
+Paragon offers retro-inspired fish surfboards in three sizes, from 5′10″ to 6′5″, making them a great fit for both adult and teen surfers.

 These boards feature a shallow swallowtail and a subtly rounded outline, giving them a hybrid feel rather than a traditional fish shape.
-The design leans toward shortboard-like performance, combining maneuverability with speed for a versatile ride.
+The design leans toward shortboard-like performance, combining speed with maneuverability for a versatile ride.

-Built with either a PU or epoxy core and fully glassed, the boards come standard with twin Futures fins.
-Unlike soft-top boards, these are designed for experienced surfers willing to handle the occasional wipeout.
+Constructed with either a PU or epoxy core and fully glassed, each board comes equipped with twin Futures fins.
+Unlike soft-tops, these boards are built for experienced surfers ready to handle the occasional wipeout.

-The slightly pulled-in tail paired with the hybrid outline offers a perfect balance of shortboard control and classic fish glide, making these boards ideal for surfers looking to elevate their fish-style rides with improved performance.
+The slightly pulled-in tail paired with the hybrid outline strikes the perfect balance of shortboard control and classic fish glide, delivering both speed and precision.

-For seasoned paddlers seeking a reliable, high-performance day-to-day board that delivers both speed and precision, a Paragon retro fish is an excellent choice.
+For surfers seeking a dependable, high-performance daily driver that elevates fish-style riding, a Paragon retro fish is an outstanding choice.

 Pros of this Board